 Related Post – 5 Genius Ways to Make Watering Your Garden Easier & More Eco-Friendly

 It’s not enough to hoe between the rows… it’s more important to keep the weeds from around the plants which will choke them and rob the plants of nutrients.
 And that involves hand weeding.
-See my tips for weeding for more easy ways to keep weeds out of your garden permanently!

-Don’t Forget to Mulch your Vegetable Garden
+Mulch Your Vegetable Garden (Again)

 Mulching your garden is one of the easiest ways to prevent moisture loss, suppress weeds, and regulate soil temperature.
 All plants benefit from mulch, so include it in your garden.
 Straw, grass clippings, and wood chips can all make good mulch.
 Sometimes you can even find free mulch and have it delivered too!